senyor/JavaFXWebBrowser/README.md

 #### [0.3] - 2015-07-02
 ##### Added
 - The browser now suggests search queries
-- Made the toolbar more beautiful
+- Made the toolbar more beautiful and outsourced it

 #### [0.2] - 2015-07-02
 ##### Added